“If a child can’t learn the way we teach, maybe we should teach the way they learn.” – Ignacio Estrada.

 Kinaesthetic learners

-Kinaesthetic learners are accommodated for by being active in a real-time conversation.
+Kinaesthetic learners are accommodated for by being active in a real-time conversation – they learn by doing.
 Multiple choice elements can also be used on-screen to create deeper engagement with the materials being taught, or in some cases they can interact using objects that the digital human can recognise.

 Blending all this together for exceptional CX